julien-sarik/axon/README.md

 Note that each command must have exactly one handler in the aggregate.
 This means that you cannot annotate multiple entities (either root nor not) with @CommandHandler which handle the same command type.
 In case you need to conditionally route a command to an entity, the parent of these entities should handle the command, and forward it based on the conditions that apply.
+### message interceptors
+There are two kind of interceptors:
+#### dispatch interceptors
+Intercept a message before it is dispatched to a message handler.
+The interceptor is invoked by the same thread that dispatch the command.
+#### handler interceptors
+Intercept the message just before it is handled.
+Because they are invoked after the message is dispatched the handler interceptors have access to the message.
+The `CommandHandlerInterceptor` annotation let's you define a handler interceptor on an aggregate's method.
+##### exception handler
+Methods annotated with `ExceptionHandler` will only handle exceptions thrown from message handling functions in the same class.
 ### Event processors
 Event processors allow to configure how events will be dispatch to event handlers.
 There are two types of event processors:
 - Subscribing processors: they are called by the thread publishing the event